(All fields required)

 Nick DeBlasio, MD, worked as community pediatrician for five years prior to joining the Division of General and Community Pediatrics at Cincinnati’s Children’s Hospital Medical Center.
 He works as an attending physician in the Pediatric Primary Care Center.

-Tori L. DeMartini, MD Clinical Fellow, General and Community Pediatrics
+Tori L. DeMartini, MD Physician, Division of General and Community Pediatrics

 MD: The University of Texas Medical Branch at Galveston, Galveston, TX, 2009.